Thriving in a Health Attention Economy: Health from First Principles

 “Your nervous system is stuck in trauma mode.”

 Contrast that with explainable mechanisms.
-The pattern has multiple pathways, each one verifiable.
+The same pattern has multiple pathways, each one verifiable.

 On the physiological level: you’re running a fast-response pattern your body learned under pressure.
-That operating assumption—”I need to stay on guard”—keeps breathing quick and shallow, lowers CO₂ tolerance, and locks heart rate variability in a narrow range.
+That operating assumption, “I need to stay on guard,” keeps breathing quick and shallow, lowers carbon dioxide (CO2) tolerance, and locks heart rate variability in a narrow range.
+Your overwhelm, your vigilance, your stress become an embedded, self-reinforcing loop.
 Retrain the breathing pattern, and the nervous system begins to recalibrate.
 You can track your breath rate.
 You can feel when your shoulders drop.
 The change is observable.

 On the psychological level: there’s often an emotion underneath that still feels dangerous to feel.
 Anger, grief, fear.
 The body stays activated not because of past trauma, but because present resistance to the emotion keeps the defense pattern running.
 When the emotion is felt without resistance, the activation completes.
 Breathing deepens, heart rate variability expands, the mental loop quiets.
 The shift is immediate and feelable.